Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 Erotic Fantasy: Explicit sexuality plays a large role in the narrative.

-Examples: The Sleeping Beauty series by Anne Rice
+Examples: The Sleeping Beauty series by Anne Rice, Eyes Wide Shut, Crash, Blue is the Warmest Color, The Devils

 Epic Fantasy: Features a sprawling world, a large struggle between good and evil, a large cast of characters and multiple installments.
 All epic fantasy is (usually) high fantasy, but not all high fantasy is epic fantasy.